 - Metro Bank has continued to expand following the introduction of Power BI throughout the business.
 It’s used to track call times, customer demographics and shift scheduling within their call centre; transaction types and volumes from online customers; and peak activity times within branches.
 Now, Metro Bank managers across the country can better serve their customers and understand what’s happening in all areas of the business.

 Want to learn more about business intelligence and Power BI?

 Air IT is a Microsoft Gold Partner with a dedicated, expert BI team.
-On Wednesday 3rd February 2021, Air IT is hosting a free webinar presented by Darren Turner, Head of BI.
+If you’d like to learn more about BI, you can download our free webinar presented by Darren Turner, Head of BI.
 We’ll be talking you through the benefits of business intelligence, how to make it work for your business, and how to devise your own Power BI plan.
-Read more here or register your place below!
+Click the link below to download and view at your leisure!